Eight Responsibilities of Church Members to their Leaders

 Responsibility #5: To support them (1 Tim 5:17-18).
 The apostle makes it crystal clear, “the laborer is worthy of his wages.”
 The “double honor” that teaching shepherds are worthy of includes honor (respect) and financial remuneration.
 When a church does not adequately care for the material needs of the pastor and his family his freedom to minister most effectively is hindered.
 Like the ox was not to be muzzled while it was threshing grain so pastors must be free to “get their living from the gospel” (1 Cor 9:14).

 Responsibility #6: To discipline them (1 Timothy 5:19-20).
-Church members must also hold their leaders accountable for their life and doctrine—the two areas of greatest importance (1 Tim 4:16).
+Church members must also hold their leaders accountable for their life and doctrine—two areas of great importance (1 Tim 4:16).
 When a leader is guilty of open sin or serious doctrinal error, God’s people are responsible to discipline him.
-It’s important to remember the “two or three witnesses” in this text are those who have witnessed the sin firsthand, not angry cohorts who were recruited by a factious man or woman through selfish ambition or gossip.
+It’s important to remember the “two or three witnesses” in this text are those who have witnessed the sin firsthand, not angry cohorts who were recruited by a factious man or woman through bitterness, selfish ambition, or gossip.
 God provided this safety measure to guard pastors from those in the church who are always ready and waiting to launch guerilla attacks against him without the knowledge of the whole membership.
 Those who continue in sin, rebuke in the presence of all, so that the rest also may be fearful of sinning.
 When open, public sin is tolerated in the lives of leaders it can spread throughout the body and cause a spiritual disaster.
 Another reason for this responsibility is that there is greater judgment awaiting spiritual teachers (James 3:1).
 God’s people must love God and their leaders enough to discipline them.

 The final two responsibilities of the church body to its leaders are again found in the book of Hebrews.